Floppy/progblocks/index.md

 *Sound*: Make the robot make a noise of some sort.

+We probably wouldn't have things like flow control blocks - the idea is to keep this simple enough for the very young.

+## Hardware

+The blocks are building-block sized, with a standard interface at each end.
+Blocks could be any length as long as they keep the interfaces the same.
+Blocks would stick together magnetically, and make electrical contacts for some sort of serial bus.

+Each block would be addressable in some way along the serial bus (I2C?), and would simply respond with its command type and value.
+The raspberry pi would convert that into a set of commands to send to the robot via bluetooth, or whatever it was connected with.
+The electronics per block would be quite minimal.

+Blocks on the serial bus would have to auto-address themselves in order of connection, so that the start block can run the program in the right order.

+Blocks could be initially 3d printed for prototyping.

 ## License

 The idea is that this would be an Open Hardware project, with open source code.
 The idea is currently under a Creative Commons BY-SA 4.0 license.